angular/angular/src/material/stepper/stepper.md

 ### Lazy rendering
 By default, the stepper will render all of it's content when it's initialized.
-If you have some content that you want to want to defer until the particular step is opened, you can put it inside an `ng-template` with the `matStepContent` attribute.
+If you have some content that you want to defer until the particular step is opened, you can put it inside an `ng-template` with the `matStepContent` attribute.

 <!-- example(stepper-lazy-content) -->